18 Jun 2013

 One thing ShiftEdit has lacked is real access to your local machine and network files.
 File operations are conducted via a proxy on our servers.
 This requires that both you and your server are net accessible.

-So how can you work on said server side code in your local dev environment?
+How can you work on server side code in your local dev environment?
 Up until now you could use Dropbox, Google Drive, or set up a net accessible (S)FTP.
 With all of these there is a delay when interacting with files as your computer connects to the proxy which in turn connects back to your computer.

-To resolve this I've added a new server type called AJAX.
+To resolve this you can use Turbo Mode.
 For this to work you upload a PHP script to your server and use the script's web address as your host.
 ShiftEdit will then perform file ops directly via this script without any proxy in-between.